 I've been very fortunate in my post-college career.
 My first job was as an assistant manager at a small town bank.
 It wasn't very glorious, but I learned a lot about money management and banking.
 From there, I shipped out to Boston to start working at Paint Nite's Licensing department.
-In this role, I help small Paint Nite businesses succeed around the country, and in the process I've learned a lot about making sure my business succeeds.
+In that role, I helped small Paint Nite businesses succeed around the country, and in the process I learned a lot about making sure my business succeeds.

 It All Comes Together

 So, with my experience from my first attempt, my newfound business and financial skills, and an upcoming wedding, I thought now was a great time to try again.
 This time, I made sure I did everything right.
-I've found Squarespace and Shopify to be fantastic webstores.
+I've found Squarespace to set up my fantastic website.
 I've also got the right technology to take fantastic product photos, and what better way to start, than with a revamped pair of Japan inspired kicks:

 Thank you to everyone who has supported me to this point, and I look forward to continuing this great adventure!